deannabosschert/project_tech_a1/readme.md

 - [ ] Make current routes work
 - [ ] Make 'edit' work
 - [x] Make 'remove' work
-- [x] Make everything so that only the current user can edit its own profile
+- [x] Make everything so that only the current user can edit/remove its own profile
+- [x] Make everything so that only the owner can edit/remove its own moodboard
 - [x] Add code comments
 - [ ] Update CSS
 - [ ] Loads more